Azure/azure-openapi-validator/CONTRIBUTING.md

 1. az-common.ts : for rules that apply to all Azure REST APIs
 1. az-arm.ts: for rules that only apply to ARM REST APIs
-1. az-dataplane.ts: for rules that only apply to dataplane REST APIs
+1. az-dataplane.ts: for rules that only apply to data-plane REST APIs

 All rulesets reside in the `packages/rulesets/generated/spectral` folder of the repo.